- Private Health Insurance Coverage

 Health insurance outreach and enrollment assistance to Utah residents.
 Also provides training and resources to community-based organizations that assist Utah's diverse populations and needs.
 All services are provided free of charge; a partnership between the Association for Utah Community Health (AUCH), the Utah Health Policy Project (UHPP), and the United Way 2-1-1.

-List of states and number of programs for each state.
+Browse states and number of government sponsored programs for each state.

 Insure Kids Now